esrlabs/bake/documentation/concepts/parallel.rst

 Parallel build
 ******************************************************

-Since the beginning of bake, files within a project will be built in parallel.
+Since the start of a bake execution, files within a project will be built in parallel.
 The number of threads can be defined on command line via the "-j" parameter. "-j8" is the default.

 Since bake 2.33.0, **projects are built also in parallel**.